 The information contained in this Guide is intended as a general guide.
-While reasonable measures have been taken to ensure that the information is current and accurate as at September 2020, Te Hiringa Hauora/Health Promotion Agency cannot accept any liability for any inaccuracy, omission or deficiency in relation to the information.
+While reasonable measures have been taken to ensure that the information is current and accurate as at September 2020, Te Whatu Ora - Health New Zealand cannot accept any liability for any inaccuracy, omission or deficiency in relation to the information.
 It is not legal advice and you should not rely on anything contained in this Guide in any legal proceedings.
 The information provided does not replace or alter the laws of New Zealand, and you should consult the legislation and obtain your own legal and professional advice as appropriate.
-Te Hiringa Hauora will not accept liability for any action taken in reliance on anything contained in this Guide is current.
+Te Whatu Ora will not accept liability for any action taken in reliance on anything contained in this Guide.
+At the time of printing, the legislation in this Guide is current.
 As changes to legislation and regulations can occur at any time, please check the current obligations with the relevant statutory organisation or authority.